 A multifamily property is any residential property that contains more than one housing unit.
 While they serve for residential dwelling, the general purpose for the property type is for investment (owner-occupied or not).

 Multifamily properties generally range in size from small (2 units) up to large (100+ units).
-Below we explore some of the most common types of multifamily rental properties and their unique characteristics:
+The most common types of multifamily properties include duplexes, triplexes, quadraplexes, apartments, mid-rises, high-rises, ADUs, and affordable housing properties.
+Below, we explore each type and their unique characteristics:

 Duplex